j574y923/MPCOverviewer/README.md

 I:
 Insert.
 Hover over your desired measure index.
 Whatever's copied gets pasted.
 The notes get pasted BETWEEN the existing notes if there are any.
 This is like a text editor where your text gets pasted in between.

+SHIFT+BACKSPACE:
+opposite of insert.
+HIGHLIGHT a region and do it. it will move everything right of that region to the left in its place.
+This can span multiple lines and stuff, very useful.

 -(MINUS):
 Volume down.
 Hover over your desired measure index.
 Press '-' and the volume goes down.